AgustinSRG/pmv-site/content/en/docs/Technical Documentation/storage-model.md

 | `0`           | `8`          | File size        | Size of the original file, in bytes, stored as a **Big Endian unsigned integer** |
 | `8`           | `8`          | Chunk size limit | Max size of a chunk, in bytes, stored as a **Big Endian unsigned integer**       |

-After the header, the chunk index is stored. **For each chunk** the file was split into, the chunk index will store a metadata entry, withe the following fields:
+After the header, the chunk index is stored. **For each chunk** the file was split into, the chunk index will store a metadata entry, with the following fields:

 | Starting byte | Size (bytes) | Value name    | Description                                                              |
 | ------------- | ------------ | ------------- | ------------------------------------------------------------------------ |